-Chose a transition signal to show the most logical relationship between the sentences.

-As a consequence Indeed On the other hand For example

-- a.
-Optimism has been found to be positively correlated with the life satisfaction element of subjective well-being. \\\\\\, it was not a predictor of life satisfaction. - b.
-Students with higher levels of optimism may have lower stress. \\\\\, they tend to adjust better to university life. - c.
-Positive psychology focusses on the positive aspects of human experience; \\\\\, individual traits, valued subjective experiences, and positive institutions.

-d.
-Higher academic achievement is associated with optimism. \\\\\, students who are more optimistic tend to cope better with the stressful demands of university study.
+Chose e a transition signal to show the most logical relationship between the sentences.
+As a consequence Indeed On the other hand For example a. • found to be positively ing, b.
+Students with higher to adjust better to ur levels of optimism ma niversity life. y have lower stress , they tend C. y focusses on the lual traits, valued subje d.
+Higher academic achievement is associated with optimism. , students who are more optimistic tend to cope better with the stressful demands of university study.